Articles on: Pre-orders and Backorders

 How to add a Backorder Button to your Shopify store

-Step 3 - Create a custom template for your backorder products
+Step 1 - Create a custom template for your backorder products

-Enter a unique name for the template (otherwise, it will not save) and select Template Type "Preorder" (this is the default, and we will want to use this type to allow the checkout for a sold-out product).
+Enter a unique name for the template (otherwise, it will not save) and select Template Type "Pre-order" (this is the default, and we will want to use this type to allow the checkout for a sold-out product).

 We will enter the button name on the next screen (Button tab).
 "Backorder" or any other name you wish to give the button can be entered here.